The Morel-Voevodsky localization theorem in spectral algebraic geometry: Introduction

 In order to make sense of \thmref{thm:intro/A^1 nilpotent}, we need to define the notions of \emph{smoothness} and of \emph{$\A^1$-homotopy invariance} in the world of $\Einfty$-ring spectra.
 There are two natural ways to define smoothness for a homomorphism of \cErings $A \to B$: \begin{itemize} \item One can require that $B$ is flat as an $A$-module, and that the induced homomorphism of ordinary commutative rings $\pi_0(A) \to \pi_0(B)$ is smooth.

-\item One can require that $B$ is locally of finite presentation as an $A$-algebra, and that the relative cotangent complex $\sL_{B/A}$ is a finitely generated projective $B$-module. \end{itemize} There are also two candidate ``affine lines'' over a \cEring $R$: \begin{itemize} \item The ``flat affine line'' $\A^1_{\flat,\Spec(R)}$ (\remref{rem:flat A^n}), whose $\Einfty$-ring of functions is the polynomial $\Einfty$-algebra $R[T] = R \otimes \Sigma^\infty_+(\bN)$.
+\item One can require that $B$ is locally of finite presentation as an $A$-algebra, and that the relative cotangent complex $L_{B/A}$ is a finitely generated projective $B$-module. \end{itemize} There are also two candidate ``affine lines'' over a \cEring $R$: \begin{itemize} \item The ``flat affine line'' $\A^1_{\flat,\Spec(R)}$ (\remref{rem:flat A^n}), whose $\Einfty$-ring of functions is the polynomial $\Einfty$-algebra $R[T] = R \otimes \Sigma^\infty_+(\bN)$.
 This affine line is smooth in the first sense, and is compatible with the affine line in classical algebraic geometry.
 That is, when $R$ is discrete, $\A^1_{\flat,\Spec(R)}$ is the classical affine line over $R$.

 \item The ``spectral affine line'' $\A^1_{\Spec(R)}$ (\examref{exam:vector bundles}), whose $\Einfty$-ring of functions is the free $\Einfty$-algebra $R\{T\}$ on one generator $T$ (in degree zero).
 This spectral algebraic space is smooth in the second sense, and represents the functor sending an $R$-algebra $A$ to its underlying space $\Omega^\infty(A)$. \end{itemize} In this paper we work with the second definition of smoothness, and with the ``intrinsic'' spectral affine line $\A^1_{\Spec(R)}$.
 We review the appropriate definitions in detail in \secref{sec:motspc}.
-In the setting of derived algebraic geometry (formed out of simplicial commutative rings), the two affine lines collapse into one, so that the resulting $\A^1$-homotopy theory is a much simpler version of the theory developed here (it was developed in the author's Ph.D. thesis \cite{KhanThesis}).
+In the setting of derived algebraic geometry (formed out of simplicial commutative rings), the two affine lines collapse into one, so that the resulting $\A^1$-homotopy theory is a much simpler version of the theory developed here (see the author's Ph.D. thesis \cite{KhanThesis}).
 In case $R$ is of characteristic zero (an $\Einfty$-$\bQ$-algebra), the theory of spectral algebraic geometry over $R$ is equivalent to derived algebraic geometry over $R$, and the $\A^1$-homotopy theory constructed here recovers the construction of \emph{op. cit}.
 Over a general $R$, we have two different affine lines and two \emph{a priori} different versions of $\A^1$-homotopy theory (see \warnref{warn:char p}).
-(We return to the question in a sequel \cite{CisinskiKhanKH}, where we apply the localization theorem proven here to show that the two affine lines do in fact give rise to the same $\A^1$-homotopy theory.)

 In \secref{sec:results} we turn to our main results, which are all centred around the functor $i_*$ of direct image along a closed immersion $i$.
 We begin by proving that $i_*$ commutes with almost all colimits (\thmref{thm:i_* commutes with contractible colimits}).
 We then state the localization theorem (\thmref{thm:intro/localization} above) as \thmref{thm:localization}, postponing its proof to \secref{sec:loc}.
 We first explain how it implies \thmref{thm:intro/kashiwara} (\thmref{thm:kashiwara}) and \thmref{thm:intro/A^1 nilpotent} (\corref{cor:nilpotent invariance affine}).
 As another application, we then proceed to develop part of the formalism of Grothendieck's six operations: the proper base change and projection formulas in the case of closed immersions (Propositions~\ref{prop:closed base change} and \ref{prop:closed projection formula}) and a smooth-closed base change formula (\propref{prop:(smooth,closed)-base change}).